AliSajid/ld48/games/media/games/Evolution/outline.md

   * Shoot the console.

 #### Achievement
-* One light turns on in the Rift Room Exit
+* One light turns on in the Rift Room Exit.
 * You gain an Evil or Good Point.

 ### Context Free Languages Puzzle